-Like post-punk in the musical evolution, Agile lifecycle was a breath of fresh air for software development.
+Like post-punk in the musical evolution, Agile product development life cycle was a breath of fresh air for software development.
 However, it does not mean Agile is good for every project you are working on.
 Here is a list of cases, of when Agile works best:

 If you are developing a product with multiple features, user roles, and functionalities, iterative development is the way to go.

 In such a case, it is better to develop the software in small Agile phases.
 This system allows us to make changes along the way instead of building the whole project at once.

 For example, we decided to work in small cycles when developing a real estate platform, Nomad.
 The product evolved with new functionalities after every iteration, and we needed a framework to embrace this development, and Agile SDLC tackled the task perfectly well.